kc14-hadoop/hive4-cdh3-configure/README.md

 * Forked Vanilla Apache Hive: https://github.com/kc14-hadoop/hive4-cdh6.git
 * Setup for maven: https://github.com/kc14-hadoop/hive4-cdh6-configure.git

+# Build Hive and Deploy Binary Distribution

 After you have checked out all these projects:

 1. `cd hive4-cdh6-configure`
 2. `./configure.sh` - Should create `mvn.sh`
 3. `./mvn.sh` - Should build hive and copy the bin distribution into the `Downloads` dir in `docker-hive`

+# Create Default Network

-4. `cd ../docker-hadoop/bin`
+1. `cd ../docker-hadoop/bin`
-5. `./docker-create-br1.sh` - Set up a docker network bridge `br1` as default network
+2. `./docker-create-br1.sh` - Set up a docker network bridge `br1` as default network

+# Bring it all up

 Now you are ready to build and start the necessary docker images: